-The first approach to modeling gene expression involves continuous models, in which the system's dynamics are described using systems of differential equations.
+The first approach to modeling gene expression involves continuous-time models, in which the dynamics is described using systems of differential equations.
 This type of modeling allows for capturing the variables that describe the concentrations of gene products, such as mRNA or proteins, in a smooth manner over time.
-Among the classical models of this type are systems of differential equations that form the basis for analyzing dynamic dependencies among various components of a biological system, such as Goodwin's model (see \cite{goodwin-1965}) and the Michaelis-Menten model (see \cite{michaelis-menten-1913}), which have been further developed by many authors.
-Such systems constitute effective tools for studying kinetic reactions and gene transcription, although their limitation is the necessity of assuming an immediate response of the system to changes in parameters.
-Therefore, in order to better capture biological realities, models incorporating time delays are considered.
-Delay models take into account time shifts that reflect the actual phenomena occurring during the synthesis of proteins and mRNA.
+Among the classical models of this type are systems of differential equations.
+These systems form the basis for analyzing dynamic dependencies among various components of a biological system, such as Goodwin's model (see \cite{goodwin-1965}) and the Michaelis-Menten model (see \cite{michaelis-menten-1913}), which have been further developed by many authors.
+Such models constitute effective tools for studying kinetic reactions and gene transcription, although their limitation is the necessity of assuming an immediate response of the system to changes in parameters.
+Therefore, in order to better capture biological realities, models that incorporate time delays are considered.
+Delay models take into account time shifts that reflect the actual phenomena taking place during the synthesis of proteins and mRNA.
 This approach allows for a more precise reflection of processes where natural delays exist between the initiation of transcription and protein synthesis.